paulinebanye/paulinebanye/README.md

 </h1>

 <h3 align="justify">
 A DIY advocate and freelancer who loves meeting new people, reading and learning new languages.
-I'm a creative team player and results-oriented leader who effectively led multiple teams to success in various internships and ultimately won a blockchain hackaton.
+I'm a creative team player and results-oriented leader with a track record of effectively leading multiple teams to success in various internships, one of which ultimately won the NestCoin blockchain hackaton.
 I believe in giving back and one of my passions is volunteering.
 I also contribute actively to opensource projects so if you have an amazing project, reach out, let's collab!
 </h3>

 <!-- Skills: Solidity, Python, Django, FastAPI, Photoshop, Canva -->